The Pembrokeshire Coast Path

 We do hope our introduction to the Pembrokeshire Coast Path has made you want to book a walking holiday there.
 If so, you can follow our step by step guide by clicking on book your own walking holiday

 The other alternative is to get it arranged for you, which takes all the hassle and stress away!
-Our sister company - Budget Walking - can do this for you.
+Our sister company - Walk the Trail - can do this for you.
 Don't worry, they will provide a personal, high quality walking holiday for you using only the best accommodation available.
-They call themselves "Budget" Walking because they charge less commission than most if not all other walking holiday companies on the Pembrokeshire Coast Path........
-You won't be disappointed!

 More detailed information on the Pembrokeshire Coast Path